Tara Alisha Berry

 Tara Alisha Berry is an Indian actress, known for her works in Hindi, Tamil and Telugu films.
 She started out with a music video with Shaan, called Khudgarzi, produced by Eros in 2011.
 Her debut Hindi film was Mastram.

 Her next release was Chokher Bali, directed by Anurag Basu, which aired on Epic TV in 2015 as part of a series called Stories by Rabindranath Tagore.
 On 11 September 2015, her film The Perfect Girl, directed by Prakash Nambiar, was released.
 In 2017, she starred in the first album of Gaurav Sharma Tu Pyar Hai Mera.

-Tara was then signed on by Vishesh Films for a three-film deal.
+Berry was then signed on by Vishesh Films for a three-film deal.
 Her first Vishesh Films release is Love Games, directed by Vikram Bhatt produced by Vishesh Films and T-Series.
-In 2020, Tara again featured in the web series Mastram.
+In 2020, Berry again featured in the web series Mastram.

 Early life

 Berry was born on 19 May 1988.
 Berry is daughter of Gautam Berry (first husband of Kirron Kher) and actress Nandini Sen.